Grand Blue Dreaming: Manga

-Written by Kenji Inoue and illustrated by Kimitake Yoshioka, Grand Blue started in Kodansha's seinen manga magazine Good!
+Written by Kenji Inoue and illustrated by Kimitake Yoshioka, Grand Blue Dreaming started in Kodansha's seinen manga magazine Good!
 Afternoon on April 7, 2014.
 Kodansha has compiled its chapters into individual tankōbon volumes.
 The first volume was released on November 7, 2014.
-As of October 2025, 25 volumes have been released.
+As of April 2026, 26 volumes have been released.

-Kodansha USA is publishing the series in both digital and print format, with 22 volumes published as of June 24, 2025.
+Kodansha USA is publishing the series in both digital and print format, with 23 volumes published as of December 2, 2025.